 Radiation therapy should only be reserved for recalcitrant cases.

-The management of acne keloidalis is best done with a multidisciplinary team consisting of clinicians, nurses, and pharmacists.
+The management of acne keloidalis is best done with an interprofessional team consisting of clinicians, nurses, and pharmacists.
 The disorder is not easy to treat and there is no one treatment that is suitable for all individuals.
 The nurse practitioner and primary care provider must educate the patient on removing the trigger factors.

 Patient education is a critical step in improving active inflammation by avoiding potential exacerbating factors.
 Instruct the patient to avoid picking, rubbing, or scratching the affected area.
 Also, he needs to discontinue close shaving and trimming.
 Irritation by high-collared shirts should be avoided.